C.J. Cron Player Props: Rockies vs. Mariners

 C.J.
 Cron At The Plate

-- Cron is hitting .227 with two doubles, four home runs and two walks.
+- Cron has two doubles, four home runs and two walks while batting .229.

-- Among the qualified batters in MLB action, he ranks 135th in batting average, 172nd in on-base percentage, and 41st in slugging.

-- In six of 11 games this year (54.5%), Cron has reached base safely via hit, and that includes multiple hits twice.
+- Cron has gotten a hit in seven of 12 games this season (58.3%), with multiple hits twice.

-- Cron has driven in a run in three games this season (27.3%), including two games with multiple runs batted in.
+- Cron has driven in a run in three games this year (25.0%), including two games with multiple runs batted in.

-- In three of 11 games this year, he has scored, including multiple runs once.
+- He has scored at least one run four times this year (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.